MrLongBottom5/Chip8-emulater/README.md

 # Chip8-emulater
-A Chip-8 emulater designed to fully be compatible \n (pls note that the code may be very poor and open to bugs)
+A Chip-8 emulater designed to fully be compatible

+(pls note that the code may be very poor and open to bugs)